The following chronicles my season as the 2016 Augusta GreenJackets Media Relations & Marketing Intern: From The Front Office to the Clubhouse.

 Our job, as interns and full-time staff, was like any typical Monday through Friday, 9-to-5.

-On game days, it was 9-til whenever the game ended and then some.
+On game days, it was 9-till whenever the game ended and then some.
 I found it funny when someone on the team might casually mention, yeah I gotta get to the stadium early tomorrow.
-A player or coaches version of early differs quite different from mine, as players didn’t typically begin showing up to the stadium until between 1-2:00pm.
+A player or coaches version of early differs quite different from mine, as players didn’t typically begin showing up to the stadium until between 1:00-2 pm.

 Being in the middle was an interesting experience, one that I really liked.